TOOLKIT #1 Anna-Marie Wallace, Made OF Australia

 The processes involved in producing the work can be thrown, cast, ram-pressed or hand built.
 Some of her plates shapes she makes from bought green ware plates she likes and bisqued.
 They are porous enough to be used as slump moulds and release the clay easily.

 Anna- Marie forages for her raw materials for the saggar from the bushland in her own environment and often recieves collections of flora and fauna from the local indigenous people.

 Also used are crocodile eggshells from a NT crocodile farm, Magpie Goose feathers from the butcher who prepares the goose for Orana restaurant in Brisbane, leaves, roots and even Koala scat (which gives a warm pink blush to the work).

 The work is carefully nestled into the foraged ingredients and an outer layer of sawdust packed around inside the saggar.
 She sometimes uses vermiculite instead of sawdust to surround and insulate the work.
 She recycles the vermiculite after a few firings to the garden where she said it makes an excellent water absorber to keep moisture in the soil.
-The next day, the saggars are fired in an electric kiln.

 How to use Social Media for Success